 What is the maximum weight for a suitcase on an airplane?

-- Most airlines allow checked baggage to weigh a maximum of 20 to 23 kg.
-Baggage up to 32 kg can be checked in on higher-priced fares.
+- Most airlines allow 20 to 23 kg for checked baggage in standard fares.
+Up to 32 kg may be permitted in higher-priced fare classes.